 She is the recipient of an Emerging Composers Award from the Wallace Alexander Gerbode and William and Flora Hewlett Foundations for Dilations (2008-09); a travel grant from the Henry Cowell Foundation, allowing her to pursue work with Eliane Radigue (2012); a fellowship from Akademie Schloss Solitude (2016); was a Staubach Fellow at the International Summer Course for New Music in Darmstadt (2016); and received the Grants to Artists award from the Foundation for Contemporary Arts (2018).
 Her writings and recordings have been published by Another Timbre, Black Pollen Press, Kunst Musik, NEOS, Open Space Magazine, Q-O2, Sacred Realism, Sound American and Winds Measure.
 She graduated from CalArts in 2006 and received her MFA from Bard College in 2012.
 Lamb lives in Berlin, Germany.

 Rebecca Lane (b.1980, Melbourne, Australia) is a Berlin-based musician who investigates sounds on the edge of perception, focusing on the experiential qualities of sound, but also on phenomena that only emerge through particular ways of working together.
-Thus, her practice is informed by ongoing collaborations with like-minded artists, including Catherine Lamb, Marc Sabat and Clara de Asís, among others, and within small ensembles, using various flutes (flute, quarter-tone bass flute, recorders) and voice.
+Her practice is informed by ongoing collaborations with like-minded artists, including Catherine Lamb, Marc Sabat and Clara de Asís, among others, and within small ensembles, using various flutes (flute, quarter-tone bass flute, recorders) and voice.

 Presented in partnership with the Graham Foundation

 Artist Talk: Ahead of her performance, Catherine Lamb presents a new performative lecture.
 In The Form of the Spiral, she draws something other than a straight line from artists like James Tenney and Maryanne Amacher, to things she has learned from Dhrupad, an ancient style of Hindustani classical music, making connections with her own recent work.
 Lampo Annex, Monadnock Building, 53 W. Jackson Blvd. #1656.
 Friday, December 13, 6pm.
-FREE; RSVP SOON.
+FREE; RSVP HERE.

 Supported by the Farny R. Wurlitzer Foundation Fund